 The winner is revealed by the Commissioner each autumn as part of the Chief Constable’s Awards Evening.

-Nominations are now being sought for this year’s award, which will be presented again at the Chief Constable’s Commendations Ceremony in Leamington Spa in November.
+Nominations have now closed for this year’s award.
+The Commissioner is now considering the nominations and the winner will be revealed at the Chief Constable’s Commendations Ceremony in Leamington Spa in November.

 Role of honour